915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 This facility is an enormous step forward compared to earlier versions of the interpreter; however, some wishes are left: It would be nice if the proper indentation were suggested on continuation lines (the parser knows if an indent token is required next).
-The completion mechanism might use the interpreterâs symbol table.
+The completion mechanism might use the interpreter’s symbol table.
 A command to check (or even suggest) matching parentheses, quotes, etc., would also be useful.